karazijal/clevrtex-generation/README.md

 Textures used in the ClevrTex dataset are freely availble (at the time of writing) and should be downloaded from www.poliigon.com  (download metalness workflow for matalics).
 Please check MATERIALS.md for full list.

 Download appropriate textures and place them into `data/materials/textures` and `data/outd_materials/textures`.
+Note, the textures should be in the directory not in subfolders.
 We include .blend files for materials which have been stripped of the original textures (due to licensing restrictions) but contain the settings adjustments made.
 Skip the following instructions if working with existing .blend files.